red-hat-data-services/ods-ci/ods_ci/CONTRIBUTING.md

      git commit -s -m "Add alerts tests"
      ```

+Please bear in mind that each commit should contain just the necessary changes and relevant to the particular work.
+Separate parts of works should be either in a separate PRs or in a separate commits at least if that makes sense for your scenario.

 - [Create a personal access token in Github](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to be able to push your changes

 - Push your changes:  ```git push```